hanabi/hanabi.github.io/Reference.md

 <br />

-## Appendix A - 5 Special Moves
+## Appendix A - 5 Tech

-* 5 Special Moves should only be learned if you have a good grasp on level 8 and bluffs.
+* 5 Tech should only be learned if you have a good grasp on level 8 and bluffs.
 * This level introduces *Ejections* and the early game 5 moves.
 * See the [learning path document](Learning_Path.md) for general descriptions of each level.
 * Head back to the [table of contents](#table-of-contents).